 Organizations responded to these incidents by developing vendor risk management programs to properly identify, assess and mitigate third-party risks.
 Today, VRM is considered a best practice and is a requirement of many laws and regulations.

-As companies become increasingly dependent on an ever-growing list of vendors, many of the earlier VRM programs are now outdated, tedious and complicated.
-The new look is modern, sophisticated, all-in-one VRM programs.
+As companies become increasingly dependent on an ever-growing list of vendors, many of the earlier TPRM programs are now outdated, tedious and complicated.
+The new look is modern, sophisticated, all-in-one TPRM programs.

 Vendor Risk, Third-Party, Supply Chain, what’s the difference?